ralphcrutzen/RGBDigit/README.md

 ## Installation instructions
 * Download the zip file
 * Extract it to your Arduino library folder
-* Rename the RGBDigit-Master folder to RGBDigit
+* Rename the RGBDigit-master folder to RGBDigit

 You also have to download and install the following libraries:
 * Adafruit NeoPixel https://github.com/adafruit/Adafruit_NeoPixel